I am a mobility scooter user

 • I am a mobility scooter user

-Posted by tara on May 5, 2024 at 3:17 pm
+Posted by Tara on May 5, 2024 at 3:17 pm

 I have partial paralysis and use a gogo pride 3 wheel scooter which fits the requirements for the trains/subways in Japan but I’m not going to lie, I’m freaking out.
 I had gotten my tickets before looking into accessibility because I never even considered the fact they’d just not allow my mobility scooter on.
 I’ve been trying to research all the stations/trains etc to see which ones I can even use, but it’s so overwhelming even without adding in the mobility issues.
 It’s not even like there’s a storage option (my scooter breaks down into pretty small compact pieces) it’s just a “ that stinks for you” deal.
 I know this is a semi rant/panic post but I’m hoping there is someone who’s been in my position?